Miss Marple: Angela Lansbury

 In 1980, Angela Lansbury played Miss Marple in The Mirror Crack'd (EMI, directed by Guy Hamilton), based on Christie's 1962 novel.
 The film featured an all-star cast that included Elizabeth Taylor, Rock Hudson, Geraldine Chaplin, Tony Curtis, and Kim Novak.
 Edward Fox appeared as Inspector Craddock, who did Miss Marple's legwork.
 Lansbury's Marple was a crisp, intelligent woman who moved stiffly and spoke in clipped tones.
 Unlike most incarnations of Miss Marple, this one smoked cigarettes.
 Lansbury was later cast as Jessica Fletcher in Murder, She Wrote, a similar role.

 Ita Ever

-In 1983, Estonian stage and film actress, Ita Ever, starred in the Russian language Mosfilm adaptation of Agatha Christie's novel, A Pocket Full of Rye (using the Russian edition's translated title, The Secret of the Blackbirds), as the character of Miss Marple.
+In 1983, the Estonian stage and film actress Ita Ever starred in the Russian language Mosfilm adaptation of Agatha Christie's novel, A Pocket Full of Rye (using the Russian edition's translated title, The Secret of the Blackbirds), as the character of Miss Marple.
 Ever has also portrayed the character of Miss Marple in the Eesti Televisioon (ETV) series Miss Marple Stories in 1990, and onstage at the Tallinn City Theatre in a production of The Mirror Crack'd from Side to Side in 2005.